The journey of a woman whose will was forged by the structural violence of her existence and who finally finds her voice.

 Gun and a God was an official selection of the 2017 WVN Online Film Festival.

-Sonia Nepram was born and brought up in Manipur, a province in northeast India in a humble yet huge family.
+Sonia Nepram was born and brought up in Manipur, a province in Northeast India, in a humble yet huge family.
 She completed her schooling in Imphal, the capital town of the Indian province.
-Then she finished her graduation in Sociology and further, with a post-graduation degree in Masters in Mass Communication from the prestigious communication university, namely Jamia Milia Islamia, which is located in New Delhi.
-Since then, she has been working on films, based on varying themes such as gender issues, political subjects, socially relevant themes, survival of women in a patriarchal society and against domestic violence, the negative effects of law and order and so on.
+Then she finished her graduation in Sociology and further, a Master’s in Mass Communication from the prestigious communication university, Jamia Milia Islamia, in New Delhi.
+Since then, she has been working on films on themes such as gender issues, political subjects, socially relevant themes, survival of women in a patriarchal society and against domestic violence, the negative effects of law and order and so on.

-Growing up in a conflict zone is about survival, especially for woman in the North-eastern state of India, Manipur.
-Right from my childhood every phase of my life has been embedded with the residue of armed conflict and this is true for every woman in the Manipur society.
-Our fight for freedom was established when our grandmothers fought against the artificial famine during the British colonization of India and that struggle is now carried down to my generation.
-We must persevere and survive all of the violence inflicted, voicing out our right to life.
+Growing up in a conflict zone is all about survival – especially for woman in the North-eastern state of India, Manipur.
+Right from my childhood, every phase of my life is embedded with a residue of armed conflict, and this is true for every woman in the Manipur society.
+Our fight for freedom was established when our grandmothers fought against the artificial famine during the British colonization of India, and that struggle has carried down to my generation.
+We must persevere and survive against all of the violence inflicted on us, voicing out our right to life.

-In due time, the roles and voices of women in our society got the recognition they deserved within the media fraternity and academia.
-Women are cherished as guardians, protectors and the catalyst of economic activity.
-Underneath this pedestal, however, many women still remained entangled in conflicts induced by the same society that seem to praise them.
-It is behind these veils of glorification that prejudices against women hang in the sub-consciousness of the masses.
-Women are still a man’s weapon to accentuate the patriarchal system.
-It is in this realm that the presence of violence is softer and obscure in nature, hard to portray and difficult to resist.
+With time, the roles and voices of women in our society receive the recognition they deserve in media fraternities and academia.
+Women are cherished as guardians, protectors and the catalysts of economic activity.
+However, underneath this pedestal, many women remain entangled in conflicts induced by the same society that appear to praise them.
+Behind these veils of glorification, prejudices against women hang in the subconscious of the masses.
+Women are still used by men as weapons to reinforce the patriarchal system.
+It is in this realm that the presence of violence is subtle, obscure, hard to portray and difficult to resist.
 Our society tends to draw its inspiration from a canopy of imposed morality while it lurks in an abyss of brutality.